 Depending on the undergraduate area of study, up to three master’s degrees are available as choices:

-- Master of Data Science (joint with the Department of Applied Mathematics)
+- MDS: Master of Data Science (joint with the Department of Applied Mathematics)

 (For information on the similarities and differences between the MSCS and MCS degree programs, see this comparison.)